OpenAngelArena/oaa/docs/README.md

 Describe how the document is organized.
 Explain what the reader should expect to get out of reading it:

-How this guide is structured

-Layer 1: docs/

-- Contains subfolders for each "Department"
-- Contains the primary README with the Introduction and Table of Contents

-Layer 2: docs/subfolder/

-- Contains the documents for each "Topic"
-- Contains the secondary README with the Introduction and Table of Contents

-Layer 3: docs/subfolder/topic.md

-- The content on each topic
-- Contains Department (# Department), Topic (## Topic), Sections (### Section), Sub-sections (#### Subsection), text, and lists.

 ## Table of Contents

 1. [Setup][1]